Connect with others who understand.

 Written by Anika Brahmbhatt

 “Disability” is a broad term, and it can apply to a variety of physical and mental disorders, including major depressive disorder (also known as clinical depression).
 Different organizations — legal, medical, and social — have different definitions for “disability.”
-Some criteria can affect your day-to-day life, including where you’re eligible for disability benefits.
+These definitions can affect your daily life, including your eligibility for disability benefits.

-If you’re an American living with depression, here are five things you should know about legal protections, disability benefits, and accommodations at work.
+If you live in the United States and are diagnosed with depression, here are five facts you should know about legal protections, disability benefits, and accommodations at work.

-1. No Paperwork Is Necessary To Be Considered Disabled Under the Americans With Disabilities Act
+1. No Paperwork Is Needed To Be Protected Under the Americans With Disabilities Act

-The Americans with Disabilities Act (ADA) is an American civil rights law that prohibits discrimination against people with disabilities in day-to-day life.
-Under the ADA, “A person with a disability is someone who:
+The Americans with Disabilities Act (ADA) is a U.S. civil rights law that prohibits discrimination against people with disabilities in their day-to-day lives.
+Under the ADA, a person is considered to have a disability if they meet at least one of the following criteria:

-• Is perceived by others as having such an impairment (such as a person who has scars from a severe burn).”
+• They are perceived by others as having such an impairment (such as visible scars from a severe burn).

-Because the ADA is a law, rather than a benefits program, you don’t have to complete any paperwork to be considered disabled.
-This means that if you fall into one of the above categories, you’re automatically protected against discrimination as an employee in the workplace, a business customer, or a participant in government programs.
+Because the ADA is a law rather than a benefits program, you don’t have to complete any paperwork to be considered disabled.
+If you meet one of the criteria above, you’re automatically protected against discrimination as an employee in the workplace, a business customer, and a participant in government programs.

 2. Eligibility for Social Security Disability Benefits Requires Meeting Certain Criteria

-According to the Social Security Administration (SSA), a person may be eligible for disability benefits if they’re unable to work due to “a severe medical condition that has lasted, or is expected to last, at least one year or result in death.”
+According to current regulations of the Social Security Administration (SSA), you may be eligible for disability benefits if your health condition prevents you from working for at least a year or is expected to result in death.

-The condition must also prevent them from doing the kind of work they did before and from adapting to new types of work.
+The condition must also prevent you from doing the kind of work you did before and from adapting to new types of work.

 MyDepressionTeam members have had a variety of experiences when it comes to filing for disability benefits.